Logging In and Selecting Your Group

 Alternatively, if you prefer a browser-free approach or are working in an environment without GUI access, you can authenticate directly through the terminal:

-Once you are logged in you can select the account you want to use.
+Once you are logged in you can select the group you want to use.
 You can list the accounts that you can access within the given context using the following command:

 SELECTED | NAME | ID | CREATED TIME | LAST UPDATED